srobo/volunteer-emails/SR2020/2019-08-11-game-design.md

 **Capabilities of the robots:**

     - Robots are no more than 500x500x500mm at the start of the match (although may expand after the match starts)
-    - Camera gives positional feedback of any libkoki markers in view
+    - Camera gives positional feedback of any fidutial markers in view

 After this date all submissions will be reviewed and discussed during a meeting before the game design in finalised.